-This leaves many Americans and Canadians unable to afford the treatment they really need for their teeth.
-But with Cancun dental prices offering savings of as much as 80% compared to average US prices, dental work becomes much more affordable.
+This leaves many Brits unable to afford the treatment they really need for their teeth.
+But, with Cancun dental prices offering savings of as much as 80% compared to average UK prices, dental work becomes much more affordable.

 You'll need to contact your chosen clinic to get a personalised quote.
 Don't forget to ask how long each element of the work is guaranteed for.

-Of course, because Cancun is a tourism hotspot in its own right, many dental patients take advantage of the chance to have a vacation at the same time.
-Playa del Carmen, 45 minutes south along the coast, and Progreso, a few hours west, are also good spots for a dental vacation.
+Of course, because Cancun is a tourism hot spot in its own right, many dental patients take advantage of the chance to have a holiday at the same time.
+Playa del Carmen, 45 minutes south along the coast, and Progreso, a few hours west, are also good spots for a dental holiday.